 Pragmatic Play

-Some of its most popular games for the Canadian market are Sweet Bonanza, Gates of Olympus, Gates of Olympus 1000, 7 Clovers of Fortune, and Buffalo King Megaways.
+A high-output developer that releases new games weekly, with more than 600 titles live worldwide.
+Canadian favourites include Sweet Bonanza, Gates of Olympus, Gates of Olympus 1000, 7 Clovers of Fortune, and Buffalo King Megaways.

 Play'n GO

-Canadian casinos promote several excellent slot machines, including Book of Dead, Reactoonz, Legacy of Dead, Beasts of Fire Maximum, and Fire Joker.
+With 400 plus games and a long track record, Play’n GO is a go-to at Canadian casinos.
+Popular titles include Book of Dead, Reactoonz, Legacy of Dead, Beasts of Fire Maximum, and Fire Joker.

 Games Global